-Resources and information about attorneys' roles in representing children in child abuse and neglect cases, including State and local examples.
+This section presents resources and information, including State and local examples, about attorneys' roles in representing children in child abuse and neglect cases.

 Provides resources, publications, practice tools, training, and technical assistance on the legal representation of children.

 Provides training and technical assistance to child law attorneys and other child welfare professionals to improve practice.
-NACC offers a child welfare law certification process accredited by the American Bar Association.
+The association offers a child welfare law certification process accredited by the American Bar Association.

 National Quality Improvement Center on the Representation of Children in the Child Welfare System

-Identifies and disseminates knowledge on the representation of children and youth in the child welfare system.
-The website includes a Best Practice Model of Child Representation complete with trainings and evaluation findings.
+Presents knowledge on the representation of children and youth in the child welfare system.
+The website provides information about the QIC Best Practice Model of Child Representation, including related trainings and evaluation findings.

 |Series Title||State Statutes|